YannCebron/m68kplugin/plugin-resources/docs/directives/opt.md

 #### p

-Check if code is position independent.
+Check if the code is position independent.
 This will cause an error on every relocation entry being required.
 Default is off.

 #### s

-Include symbols in listing file.
+Include symbols in the listing file.
 Default is on.

 #### t

-Check size and type of all expressions.
+Check the size and type of all expressions.
 Default is on.

 #### w